Kotlin/kotlinx-benchmark/README.md

 > * The Gradle plugin id has changed to `org.jetbrains.kotlinx.benchmark`
 > * The library runtime artifact id has changed to `kotlinx-benchmark-runtime`

-> **_NOTE:_** &nbsp; When Kotlin 1.5.0 until 1.5.30 is used make sure the `kotlin-gradle-plugin` is pulled from Maven Central,
-> not Gradle Plugin Portal.
-For more information: https://github.com/Kotlin/kotlinx-benchmark/issues/42

 **kotlinx.benchmark** is a toolkit for running benchmarks for multiplatform code written in Kotlin and running on the next supported targets: JVM, JavaScript.